 Midgegooroo (various spellings) was an elder (or perhaps the leader) of the group who lived in the country called Beeliar, south of Derbal Yaragan, the Swan River, and west of the Canning River, Booragoon, to the sea.
-He was thought to be over 50 when he shot by the colonists 22 May 1833, following an order of acting Governor Irwin, tied to the door of Jail in Irwin Street, for 'offences' of which he had no conception.
+He was thought to be over 50 when he shot by the invaders 22 May 1833, following an order of acting Governor Irwin, without trial, for the crime of murder, tied to the door of the jail in Irwin [!]
+Street.
 The shooters were four 'volunteers' from the 63rd Regiment of Foot: three shot him in the head, one in the body.
 It was only four years after colonisation that the most significant person in the indigenous community in the Fremantle area was killed by the invaders.

 One of his sons was Yagan, who was shot a couple of months later, on 11 July 1833 by colonist William Keats, to gain a monetary reward offered by the government, Yagan having been declared 'outlaw'.

 Perth Gazette and Western Australian Journal, 25 May 1833: 84.

 In the absence of a Sheriff the warrant was directed to the Magistrates of the district of Perth, the duty therefore devolved upon J. Morgan, Esq., as Government Resident, who immediately proceeded to carry the Sentence into execution.